How to View Deleted Reddit Posts in 2026 (6 Methods Tested)

 Why did viewing deleted Reddit posts get harder in 2026?

-Reddit spent 2026 systematically restricting anonymous and automated access, and every recovery tool that depends on live Reddit data inherited those restrictions.
+Viewing deleted Reddit posts got harder in 2026 because Reddit restricted anonymous and automated access, and every tool that reads live Reddit data inherited those restrictions.

 In March 2026, CEO Steve Huffman published his "Humans welcome" position, and on March 25, 2026 Reddit announced human verification requirements for accounts showing automated behavior.
 The message was explicit: Reddit content is for logged-in humans and paying AI partners, not for third-party tools.